1. Can I enroll in classes at either the Gardner, Leominster or Devens campuses?

 ** Administrative withdrawals may occur after the ninth/fourth week, only as a result of extenuating circumstances by following the Withdrawal from College policy.

 13. How many courses do I need to take each semester?

 Refer to your Degree Works audit and speak with your academic advisor to determine a schedule that works best for you.
 Sometimes students are required to take a minimum number of credits in order to receive the optimal amount of financial aid.
 There may also be a financial aid penalty for withdrawing from too many courses.
 Thus, if you drop or withdraw from a class, it could have a negative effect on your financial aid status.
 See financial aid for specific information.

 Furthermore, if you are receiving health insurance benefits through your parents, it is often necessary for you to be enrolled in a minimum of 12 credits.
 If you drop below the 12 credits, it is possible that your health insurance may be in jeopardy.

 Finally, withdrawing from courses may delay your desired graduation date.
 This can be a complex issue and there can often be several things that you must consider before you drop a class.
-It is helpful to meet with your advisor before dropping a course.
+It is recommended that you meet with your advisor before dropping a course.

-19. How do I check my college grades?
+14. How do I check my grades each semester?

 You can obtain your grades online through iConnect.

 15. How do I obtain a copy of my transcripts?
 What is the difference between official and unofficial transcripts?
 Which one do I need?